-Equipment you’ll need: computer, recording software, pop shield, microphone (you can choose between condenser mics, dynamic mics or ribbon mics depending on the purpose of your recording and other instruments you’ll use).
+Equipment you’ll need: computer, recording software, pop shield, microphone (you can choose between condenser mics, dynamic mics, or ribbon mics depending on the purpose of your recording and other instruments you’ll use).

-For more tips and techniques for in studio recording, watch this video.
+For more tips and techniques for in-studio recording, watch this video.

 Although this recording technique is not very modern and is a bit controversial because it’s associated with hidden and subliminal messages, backmasking is still worthy to be included in this list.
-As the name implies, backmasking records sound or message backward on to a track that is meant to be played forward.
+As the name implies, backmasking records sound or message backward onto a track that is meant to be played forward.

-Large Rooms Recording
+3. Large Rooms Recording

-Some musicians avoid recording in open spaces or large rooms because of extra reverb it generates.
+Some musicians avoid recording in open spaces or large rooms because of the extra reverb it generates.
 When recording in large rooms, it’s relatively harder to isolate the sound.
 But, if you need to overdub pop music vocals, this setup is recommended.

-Large room recordings allow sound engineers and producers to add ambient effects in the final mix.
+Large room recordings allow sound engineers and producers to add ambient effects to the final mix.
 In order to produce the sound quality you’re after, you can either place mics strategically around the space (in addition to close mics on the drums and overheads) or place tall baffles or gobos around the singer and mic to stop most of the room’s sound from being recorded along with the singer.

 Watch this video to learn how different room sizes affect the quality of the recording.

 If your aim is to get dry vocals or dry sounds, recording in small rooms will do the trick.
 It is possible to get a respectable dry vocal sound by hanging a couple of duvets or towels behind or around the singer.
-Small room recordings can actually sound great if you add a small amount of reverb or similar effect to the mix.
+Small room recordings can actually sound great if you add a small amount of reverb or a similar effect to the mix.
 Just note that short echoes can occur which create unwanted comb filter effects, making the sound thin and washed out.

-Generally, the quality of sound and music produced from small room recordings depend heavily on the kind of microphones you use and the way you position them.
-Using close mic technique on a dynamic mic like the SM7B works best for small room recordings.
+Generally, the quality of sound and music produced from small room recordings depends heavily on the kind of microphones you use and the way you position them.
+Using a close mic technique on a dynamic mic like the SM7B works best for small room recordings.
 It is also a must that you use amplifiers that accurately capture the sound of the guitar and other sound sources around it.

-Find out how small room recordings sound by watching this video.
+Find out how small room recordings sound by watching this video: